rails/rails/guides/source/active_job_basics.md

 ### Error Reporting on Jobs

-If your error tracking service doesn’t automatically report job errors, you can manually hook into Active Job to report exceptions.
+If your error tracking service doesn’t automatically report job errors, you can manually hook into Active Job to report them.
 For example, you can add a `rescue_from` block in `ApplicationJob`:

 ```ruby
 class ApplicationJob < ActiveJob::Base